DazzlerJay/javascript/README.md

 Provides duration of a youtube playlist

 Usage: Execute the script in web console under the opened youtube playlist tab

-TODO: Convert the time into human readable format
+TODO: Convert this script into a chrome extension